facelessuser/soupsieve/docs/src/markdown/api.md

 specific selectors are implemented, see [CSS Selectors](./selectors.md).

-Soup Sieve will detect the document type being used from the Beautiful Soup object that is given to it, and depending on the document type, its behavior may be slightly different:
+Soup Sieve will detect the document type being used from the Beautiful Soup object that is given to it, and depending on the document type, its behavior may be slightly different.

+When detecting XHTML, Soup Sieve simply looks to see if the root element of an XML document is under the XHTML namespace and does not currently look at the `doctype`.
+If in the future there is a need for stricter XHTML detection, this may change.

 - All HTML document types (HTML, HTML5, and XHTML) will have their tag names and attribute names treated without case sensitivity, like most browsers do.
 Though XHTML is XML, which traditionally is case sensitive, it will still be treated like HTML in this respect.

-- XML document types will have their tag names and attribute names treated with case sensitivity.
+- XML document types (not including XHTML) will have their tag names and attribute names treated with case sensitivity.

-- HTML5, XHTML and XML document types will have namespaces evaluated per the document's support (provided via the parser).
+- HTML5, XHTML and XML documents will have namespaces evaluated per the document's support (provided via the parser).
+Some additional configuration is required when using namespaces, see [Namespace](#namespaces) for more information.

+    !!! tip "Getting Proper Namespaces"
-    `html5lib` provides proper namespaces for HTML5, but `lxml` will not.
+        The `html5lib` parser provides proper namespaces for HTML5, but `lxml`'s HTML parser will not.
 If you need namespace support for HTML5, consider using `html5lib`.

-    For XML, `lxml` will provide proper namespaces.
-It is generally suggested that `lxml` is used to parse XHTML documents.
-Some additional configuration is required when using namespaces, see [Namespace](#namespaces) for more information.
+        For XML, the `lxml-xml` parser (`xml` for short) will provide proper namespaces.
+It is generally suggested that `lxml-xml` is used to parse XHTML documents to take advantage of namespaces.

 - While attribute values are generally treated as case sensitive, HTML5, XHTML, and HTML treat the `type` attribute special.
 The `type` attribute's value is always case insensitive.
 This is generally how most browsers treat `type`.
 If